Aarushi-Pandey/markdown-previewer/README.markdown

 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/aarushi-pandey/pen/WNrayZR](https://codepen.io/aarushi-pandey/pen/WNrayZR).

-Built a markdown previewer using following user stories:
+Made a markdown previewer from scratch (with help from a youtube video) using the following user stories from freeCodeCamp:

 User Story #1: I can see a textarea element with a corresponding id="editor".